trevorpogue/topspace/README.md

 ```
 # Usage
 ### Just enable and go
-No new keybindings are required, keep using all your previous scrolling & recentering commands, except now you can also scroll above the top lines.
+No new keybindings are required, keep using all your previous scrolling & recentering commands, except now you can also scroll down the first line.

 # Customization
 ```elisp